exonum/exonum-doc/src/get-started/create-service.md

 ## Declare persistent data

-Blockchain is a middleware to keep operations in protected blocks and execute it to restore the data.
-We should declare what kind of data we want to store and update.
+Blockchain is a database which keep the data in protected blocks.
+We should declare what kind of data we want to store in a blockchain.

 For our case we should declare a container to store the information about wallets and its balance.
 Inside the wallet we want to store the public key